Dell-Optiplex-390/seva-archive/README.md

 ## **Our Philosophy**

 Seva - The act of a selfless service without expectation of a reward.
 Operating Systems shouldn't expect something from you, such as data, as a result from usage of a simple operating system.
-We at Zenpto don't expect that, your data is yours; nobody elses.
+We at Uquinix don't expect that, your data is yours; nobody elses.

 ### <p align="center"><a href="https://github.com/JackGannonUK/Seva/blob/main/building-seva.md">Building Seva</a></p>